Troubleshooting Sitemap source issues

 1. On the Sources (platform-ca | platform-eu | platform-au) page, click your source, and then click More > View metadata.

 2. Make sure the metadata that should be used to populate your field appears.
-If the metadata is being used to populate a field, it will be shown as Mapped.
-If you see two entries under the same metadata name, take note of the mapped and unmapped Origin values for the final step in this procedure.
+If the metadata is being used to populate a field, it will be shown as Indexed.
+If you see two entries under the same metadata name, take note of the indexed and not indexed metadata Origin values for the final step in this procedure.

 3. On the Sources (platform-ca | platform-eu | platform-au) page, click your source, and then click More > Manage mappings in the Action bar.